|

 There are also small white ceramic jugs, with red and green decorations on the sides, which were made recently.
 Some contain Gold King Whisky from the Czech Republic and others, with the 'Whisky' of 'Dunville's Whisky' spelt with an 'e', are from the Cooley Distillery, Ireland and are dated 1996.
 Some other recently made items misspell 'Dunville's Whisky' with an 'e' in 'Whiskey'.
 In its day 'Dunville's Whisky' was always spelt without an 'e' in 'Whisky'.

 Some recently made mirrors have the shamrock decorations printed in a gold colour and not engraved on the rear of the glass, silvering in perfect condition, and hardboard backs.
 The design and colouring is gaudy.
 The wording on them is 'DUNVILLE'S' in red, 'V' and 'R' on each side of the crown, 'Old Irish' in excessively ornate gold-coloured script, 'WHISKY' in green or blue, and 'AWARDED 25 PRIZE MEDALS' near the lower edge of the mirror.
-There is a black margin along all the edges.
 At 65 cm (25½ in) wide by 50.5 cm (20¼ in) high they are smaller than the original mirrors and with their modern hardboard backs, they are much lighter: about 3 kg (7 lb). |

 Macallan, the whisky distiller, four years ago started to assemble an impressive collection of about one hundred antique bottles of whisky, acquired from a variety of sources and auctions, a number from Italy.